abhishek2432001/deeprepo/DEVELOPER_WORKFLOW_GUIDE.md

-# 🤖 Using DeepRepo to Automate Your AI Coding Workflow
+# Using DeepRepo to Automate Your AI Coding Workflow

-**Congratulations on publishing DeepRepo! 🎉** Now let's turn it into your AI coding superpower.

 This guide shows you how to use DeepRepo with Cursor, Antigravity, and other AI assistants to automate your development workflow.